View results

 The display window shows the global and local freeze time.
 The freeze time, or safe ejection time, is the duration for the plastic part to develop a thick enough solidified layer, enabling safe ejection while maintaining its integrity.
 The local freeze time is the time, in seconds, required for 20% of the local part thickness to drop below the safe ejection temperature.
 The global freeze time is the time, in seconds, required for 99% to 99.5% of the plastic to reach a safe temperature for ejection.

-Freeze time analysis of a computer mouse shell showing local freeze time in a color map and global freeze time set to 5 seconds, with Freeze Time display mode selected.
+Freeze time analysis of a computer mouse shell showing local freeze time in a color map and global freeze time set to 5 seconds.

-3. In the Display Mode panel, select the Channels check box to display the channels location.
+4. In the Results panel, turn on the Channels toggle to display the channel locations.

 A 3D model of a mouse shell with colored freeze time results and cooling channels, and a highlighted box indicating an area with high freeze time.